-A variety that is absorbing and can only be sold once and for all future periods is a durable variety.
-A variety that allows for transitions to and from the outside option in every period, in turn, is a rental variety.
-To simplify exposition, we will henceforth refer to the setting with two absorbing varieties and non-absorbing initial state $\bar{x}=o$ as the ``two durables'' setting.
-Similarly, we will refer to the setting with all transitions being admissible and initial state $\bx = o$ as the ``two rentals'' setting.
-Lastly, we will refer to the setting with one rental and one durable variety with initial state $\bx = o$ as the ``mixed varieties'' setting.
+We call a variety ``durable'' if it is absorbing and can only be sold once and for all future periods.
+A variety that allows for transitions to other states, in turn, is called a ``rental'' variety.
+To simplify exposition, we will henceforth refer to the setting with two absorbing varieties and non-absorbing initial state $x^0=o$ as the ``two durables'' setting.
+Similarly, we will refer to the setting with all transitions being admissible and initial state $x^0 = o$ as the ``two rentals'' setting.
+Lastly, we will refer to the setting with one rental and one durable variety with initial non-absorbing state $x^0 = o$ as the ``mixed varieties'' setting.